52nd Infantry Regiment (United States): C Company, 52nd Infantry in Vietnam

 C Company, 52nd Infantry served in Vietnam from 1 December 1966 to 15 August 1972.
 In 1971, the company had an authorized strength of 137 infantrymen.
 Three years earlier in 1968, C Company, 52nd Infantry had an authorized strength of 151 infantrymen.
 The company was a rifle security company assigned to bolster the infantry capabilities of the 716th Military Police Battalion (89th Military Police Group, 18th Military Police Brigade), which was responsible for providing security to the US facilities in the Saigon area.
 The status of forces agreement between the US and the South Vietnamese government prohibited stationing US combat forces in Saigon.
 As a result, the only forces within Saigon, C Company, 52nd Infantry, with the 716th Military Police Battalion, the 527th Military Police Company, and the 90th Military Police Detachment, were equipped only with hand-held light arms.

-They were on alert and expected isolated terrorists attacks.
-However, they would soon face the Tet offensive, an all out communist attack throughout the whole of Vietnam.
+They were on alert and expected isolated terrorist attacks.
+However, they would soon face the Tet offensive, an all-out communist attack throughout the whole of Vietnam.
 The North Vietnamese violated the Tet holiday cease-fire in order to gain surprise against U.S. and South Vietnamese forces.
-Although U.S. intelligence anticipated the cease-fire would be violated, no one expected an all out attack within the city of Saigon.
+Although U.S. intelligence anticipated the cease-fire would be violated, no one expected an all-out attack within the city of Saigon.
 Instead, they would face some 4000 Viet Cong guerillas, many of whom had infiltrated Saigon during holiday festivities and were nearly indistinguishable from the local populace.
 In the early morning hours of 31 January 1968, these forces attacked facilities throughout Saigon almost simultaneously.
 C Company, 52d Infantry, along with the 716th MP and attached forces, would find themselves defending the US Embassy, Saigon against not only superior numbers but superior armament as well.